 6.)
 I will appreciate simple gifts, like shells that wash up on the shore.
 I will find beauty in the broken shells of my life, as well as those that are perfectly whole.
 I will stop and acknowledge them, I will hold them and admire them, but I will know that I could never collect all the shells on the beach, and when it is time to let one go, I will do so with love and gratitude.

 7.)
 I will let myself ebb and flow.
 I will give and receive, generously.
-It’s much easier to be a generous giver than a receiver, but I will work on it.
+I find it much easier to be a generous giver than a receiver, but I will work on it.
 The sponge needs to absorb before it can be wrung out.
 The ocean needs high tide and low.
 I will allow myself the same chance to fluctuate.
 It’s okay.

 8.)
 I will share what’s important.
 I will not overshare.
 I will not fill my friends’ Facebook feeds and inboxes with excruciating, mindless details of my existence, like sea weed tangled in huge brown and green clumps at the water’s edge.
 I will unplug occasionally.
 But when I have a real treasure, like a sand dollar unearthed and plucked from a beach filled with unsuspecting vacationers, or a real pain, ll I will invite those I love to celebrate and mourn with me.

 9.)
-I will close my eyes, occasionally, and feel the hot sun, the cool breeze, and the sound of the ocean in my bones.
+I will close my eyes, occasionally, and feel the hot sun, the cool breeze, and the sound of the ocean, which I know is always resonating in my bones.

 10.)
 I will get up with the sun and start something great.
 I will return to the coast when I need a reminder of just how to do so.

 Visit my Resources page for tools that support a holistic teaching and creative practice.
 Keep in touch by signing up for my quarterly newsletter, or join me on Facebook at The Holistic Dance Teacher.